bateman/PyRays/README.md

-  build                 Build the project as a package build-all             Build the project package and generate the documentation publish               Publish the project to PyPI publishall            Publish the project package to PyPI and the documentation to GitHub Pages export-deps           Export the project's dependencies to requirements*.txt files Check format                Format the code
+  build                 Build the project as a package build-all             Build the project package and generate the documentation publish               Publish the project to PyPI publish-all            Publish the project package to PyPI and the documentation to GitHub Pages export-deps           Export the project's dependencies to requirements*.txt files Check format                Format the code